jgbarbosa/vis/docs/intro_to_hpc/intro_to_hpc_05.md

 ## Batch Job Submission

-As we discussed before, on Lonestar5 there are login nodes and compute nodes.
+As we discussed before, on Maverick there are login nodes and compute nodes.

 <center><img src="../../resources/hpc_schematic.png" style="height:300px;"></center>

 We cannot run the applications we need for our research on the login nodes because they require too many resources and will interrupt the work of others.
 Instead, we must write a short text file containing a list of the resources we need, and containing the command(s) for running the application.
 Then, we submit that text file to a queue to run on compute nodes.
 This process is called **batch job submission**.

-There are several queues available on Lonestar5.
+There are several queues available on Maverick.
 It is important to understand the queue limitations, and pick a queue that is appropriate for your job.
-Documentation can be found [here](https://portal.tacc.utexas.edu/user-guides/lonestar5#production-queues).
+Documentation can be found [here](https://portal.tacc.utexas.edu/user-guides/Maverick#production-queues).
 Today, we will be using the `development` queue which has a max runtime of 2 hours, and users can only submit one job at a time.

 First, navigate to the `Lab04` directory where we have an example job script prepared, called `job.slurm`: